-The AP Spanish Language and Culture course is a rigorous course conducted exclusively in Spanish that provides students with opportunities to improve their proficiency across the three modes of communication: interpretive, interpersonal, and presentational.
+The AP Spanish Language and Culture course is a rigorous course conducted exclusively in Spanish that provides students with opportunities to improve their proficiency across the three modes of communication: interpretive, interpretive, and presentational.
 The course focuses on the integration of authentic resources including online print, audio, and audiovisual resources, as well as traditional print resources that include literature, essays, and magazine and newspaper articles, with the goal of providing a rich, diverse learning experience.
-Students communicate using rich, advanced vocabulary and linguistic structures as they build proficiency in all modes of communication toward the pre-advanced level.
+Students communication toward the pre-advanced level.
 All students broaden their knowledge of the various cultures that comprise the Spanish-speaking world through the thematic approach of the AP Spanish Language and Culture course.
 Students must complete assigned summer work prior to the start of the school year.
 All students are required to take the AP Spanish Language and Culture exam in May.